 Sex cord / stromal ovarian tumors are a subtype of ovarian tumors and account for 8-10% of all ovarian tumors.
 They arise from two groups of cells in the ovary:

 primitive sex cords: coelomic epithelium

-The group of tumours includes
+The group of tumors includes

 ovarian fibroma-thecoma spectrum

 Shading sign is an MRI finding typically seen in an endometrioma.
 It may also be seen with some endometrioid tumors (e.g endometrioid carcinoma of the ovary)